 - Prenatal Diagnostic Genetic Services – We use diagnostic testing to identify or rule out a specific genetic or chromosomal condition.
 You may be referred to us for prenatal testing if you are older, have a family or medical history that could affect your pregnancy, or after seeing the results of other, routine tests.
 Most test results are reassuring but if a problem with your pregnancy is detected, our genetic counselor will explain the problem and what can be done about it.

 - Cytogenetics Laboratory Services – Our lab provides all types of chromosome studies, including congenital disorders, prenatal diagnosis, and hematologic/oncologic disorders.

 - Physician Reports - These are generated to aid in development of treatment plans for patients with positive results

-- Professional and Community Education – Winthrop-University Hospital provides lectures to medical professionals and the general community to communicate up-to-date information on the role of genetics in family planning and health.
+- Professional and Community Education – NYU Winthrop Hospital provides lectures to medical professionals and the general community to communicate up-to-date information on the role of genetics in family planning and health.

 Genetic Testing Results Lead to Informed Decisions

 Genetic information is a very empowering tool for our high-risk patients.
 All the screenings and tests performed through our genetic counseling services provide important information that reassures and aids our patients and their families with decision making and pregnancy planning.
 In some cases, our findings may show the presence of a genetic condition in the fetus than can be corrected with treatments or Fetal Surgery.